Grants and Awards

 Loft Mentor Series in Poetry and Creative Prose

 The Loft Mentor Series in Poetry and Creative Prose is now open.
-The deadline for entry is April 27, 2015 at 11:59 p.m.
+The deadline for entry was April 27, 2015 at 11:59 p.m.
 (CST).

 The Loft Mentor Series in Poetry and Creative Prose offers twelve emerging Minnesota writers the opportunity to work intensively with six nationally acclaimed writers of prose and poetry.
 Selected participants work throughout the year with the six mentors, and all participants and mentors give public readings at the Loft.
 The mentors for the upcoming season will be poets Sean Hill and Sherry Quan Lee, nonfiction writers Carolyn Holbrook and Joni Tevis, and fiction writers Cristina Henríquez and Marisha Chamberlain.